Behind the Seams: Starting Your Own Clothing Store

 Before you name your shop and find a storefront, you first need to develop your idea into a feasible plan.
-This all starts with some interesting questions.
-You’ll need to figure out what types of clothing you’ll sell (men’s, women’s, children’s, or a mix of them), as well as what age groups you’re aiming for.
+First, you’ll need to figure out what types of clothing you’ll sell.
+Are you aiming to reach men, women, children or a mix of all of them?
+Moreover, you need to think about the age groups you are trying to reach, as well as what age groups you’re aiming for.
 After all, for the most part, different age groups tend to choose different clothing styles.

 In addition, you need to think about the skills that you possess.
 Are you capable of running a store that’s staffed by many people?
 Do you have the necessary leadership skills?
 Or do you feel like you’re better off hiring a personnel manager while you keep track of the backroom inventory and other things?
 Plus, there are things like inventory to deal with.
 You need to know exactly what your store is selling so that you can get more of those popular items.

-Now that you’ve gone over all of the details and have a general plan, it’s time actually begin setting up your store.
-This requires coming up with a name for it, finding the best possible location, and the designing a logo.
-The name of your boutique needs to reflect who owns it, what types of clothing you’ll sell, and where it’s located, so let’s start with the location.
+Now that you’ve gone over all of the details and have a general plan, it’s time to actually begin setting up your clothing store.
+This requires coming up with a name for it, finding the best possible location, and designing a logo.
+The name of your boutique needs to reflect who owns what it stands for, what types of clothing it sells, and where it’s located.
+Let’s start with the location.

 Other options include naming the boutique after the part of town that you’re in or in honor of some kind of well-known landmark.
-There are many different options.
-With that said, it will tough to rename your business and develop a new brand once all of the pieces are in place, so take the time necessary to come up with a good name for a store that you’ll be proud to own.
+But there are many other options out there!
+With that said, it will be tough to rename your business and develop a new brand once all of the pieces are in place.
+So take the time necessary to come up with a good name for a your clothing store that you’ll be proud to own.

 Furthermore, you also need to prominently display your business’ logo on it, and upload some pictures of the types of clothing that you sell.
 People will want to know if they will like your items before they go there.
-If you decide to include an online store (which is always a great idea), yours should be connected to your website in some way.
+If you decide to include an online store (which is always a great idea), yours it should be connected to your website in some way.
 You can also have a blog on your website; this provides you with a great place to list upcoming events and other information.